dgroomes/http4k-playground/README.md

 > --<cite>https://www.http4k.org</cite>

+## Overview

+http4k offers an ergonomic routing API for HTTP-based applications.
+This repository is me exploring it.

 ## Instructions

-Follow these instructions to build and run the demo program:
+Follow these instructions to build and run the demo program.

-1. Use Java 17
+1. Pre-requisite: Java
+   *  I used Java 21
 2. Build the program distribution:
    * ```shell
      ./gradlew installDist